 Amid an uncertain economy, many unemployed individuals are turning to the gig economy to fill their empty pockets.
 Many have resorted to the likes DoorDash and Grubhub, delivering food to customers amid store and restaurant closures nationwide.
-However, for those less comfortable venturing out during the pandemic — or frankly those without a car — here’s five money-making trends to hop on from the comfort of your home.
+However, for those less comfortable venturing out during the pandemic, or frankly those without a car.
+Here are five money-making trends to hop and earn money on from the comfort of your home.

 For anyone with a craft soul, Etsy is the place to go.
 The website offers a platform for handy craftsmen to sell their creations and for vintage collectors to market their products.
 Making an account and setting up a virtual store is free, but listing a product comes at a small fee.
 Amid COVID-19, many individuals have turned to Etsy to sell hand-sewn masks.
 Home decor, clothing, and handmade jewelry are among other popular items on the website.
 Aside from the listing fee, Etsy does charge a 5% transaction fee and a 3% plus $0.25 processing fee.
 Additionally, there’s a 15% fee if one of your products sells thanks to one of the many ads that Etsy advertises.

 For the shopaholic, selling clothing on Poshmark is a great way to get rid of unnecessary clutter and earn money.
 The social marketplace platform allows users to buy or sell used and new clothing and accessories.
 For many students, in particular, Poshmark has been the ideal platform for a small side hustle, and to make a little extra cash for outings.
 Selling clothing on Poshmark can easily turn into a part-time job; the platform is super easy to use.
 Sellers simply take a photo of the product, write a description, set a price, and post.
 Unfortunately, like other e-commerce websites, Poshmark does take a $2.95 flat fee from any sale under $15 and 20% from anything above.